Claire Goose: Career

 Early theatre roles included Addicted to Love, and Hitting Home at the Man in the Moon Theatre.
 She also appeared in early adverts for Impulse women's body spray.
 Goose played a main role as nurse Tina Seabrook in Casualty, for no less than 80 episodes between 1997 and 2000.
-In 1998, she was nominated Most Popular Newcomer at the 4th National Television Awards, for her character in the series.
+In 1998, she was nominated for the Most Popular Newcomer accolade at the 4th National Television Awards, for her portrayal of the character.

-From 2000 to 2004, she played the role of DC/DS Amelia 'Mel' Silver for four series of Waking the Dead.
+From 2000 to 2004, she played the role of DC/DS Amelia "Mel" Silver for four series of Waking the Dead.
+She also starred in the 2005 television film Perfect Day.

 From August 2008, she played Sergeant, later Inspector, Rachel Weston in ITV's The Bill.
 The same year she played a leading role as undercover cop Rebecca Ryan/Margaret in the British gangster film Bad Day.

 In 2011, she appeared in BBC1 drama Exile with John Simm and, in 2015, appeared in the fourth series of Death in Paradise.

 From 2015, she starred as the titular character Jane Kennedy, in the BBC Birmingham daytime drama The Coroner, set in the fictional coastal town of Lighthaven in South Devon.
 The series ran to 20 episodes.
 She won Best acting performance at the 2016 Royal Television Society (Midlands awards).

-In 2019, she played the lead role of Thea in "The Girl Who Fell" by Sarah Rutherford at Trafalgar Studios.
+In 2019, she played the lead role of Thea in The Girl Who Fell by Sarah Rutherford at Trafalgar Studios.
 From 2022, she has starred as Steph in two series of the CBBC teen science-fiction series Silverpoint.